lucas8485/data-structures/README.md

 # data-structures
-Implentations of data structures in C++.
+Implementations of data structures in C++.